parkerjustice/regex-simplified/gist-template.md

 ## Summary

 In this tutorial I will be going over what goes into regular expressions and how they are used.
 Regex is a sequence of patterns that are use to replace characters in strings.
+These strings and patterns are used for many different things such as URLs, HTML, Email, or even Hex Values.
+These help create a unique place for specific links to occure.
 Here is a good example of what a regex is:

 ## URL REGEX
 # /^(https?:\/\/)?([\da-z\.-]+)\.([a-z\.]{2,6})([\/\w \.-]*)*\/?$/